Poor Cyber Security Led to Houston Astros Hack

 In February 2016, while everyone’s attention was focused on the Hollywood Presbyterian ransomware attack, Main Line Health, which operates four hospitals near Philadelphia, was hit by a spear phishing scheme.
 Emails were sent to employees, purportedly from the organization’s CEO and CFO, requesting employee payroll and W2 information.
 While some employees immediately realized the emails were fraudulent and reported them to management, at least one employee was tricked into sending the requested information to the hacker.
 As a result, Main Line Health had to notify its employees that their personal information may have been compromised and offer them free credit counseling and monitoring services.

-When healthcare organizations think about cyber security, they usually focus on patient data protection.
+When healthcare organizations think about cybersecurity, they usually focus on patient data protection.
 However, the hackers who compromised Main Line Health were not seeking to infiltrate patient data, but employee data, and the attack may have been connected to a very large spear phishing scheme targeting HR and payroll professionals in various industries nationwide.
 It is suspected that the hackers running the scheme intended to use the stolen data to file fraudulent tax returns.

 How to Protect Against Spear Phishing